View All Plants :: View All FERNS :: View All SHADE PERENNIALS

 Dwarf Crinkled Male Fern

-Dryopteris filix-mas 'Crispatissima' - 1 remaining.
-Dwarf Crinkled Male Fern.
+Dryopteris filix-mas 'Crispatissima' - Dwarf Crinkled Male Fern.
 A shorter male fern with extra tiny fingered lobes at the tips of all pinnate leaflets creating extra frill for a lusher, even softer looking fern.
 Each frond is miraculous, complicated art - Pollock and Escher meet Georgia O'Keeffe!
 Open to dappled shade in fertile, draining to damp soil.
 Established pot grown fern from division.

 Zone:(4)5 to 8(9)